AnggaR96s/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## Why do crabs never give to charity?
+Because they’re shellfish.